 How do I find a job?

 With the starter pack, you will get a one on one job consultation with a guide who will talk you through the different kinds of jobs available in New Zealand.
 Additionally, the guide will help you compile the perfect CV; you will also receive a 12 month New Zealand job search registration to help you find the perfect job.
+Unlike a normal recruitment agency, the resource centre in Auckland have staff who are specially trained to help working holiday makers find the right role for them.

 How much can I expect to get paid?